Skip to main content

 4. The Oxford County Library Cooperative (1948-64)

-Midway into the year, the OCLC relocates its operations to a 14' x 24' room located in the basement of the county courthouse in Woodstock.
+Midway into the year, the OCLC relocates its operations to a single room in the basement of the county courthouse in Woodstock.
 By this time, sixteen of the county's public libraries have joined the OCLC but by the end of the year all seventeen of the county's public libraries will join.
 The OCLC also runs a deposit station in the hamlet of Bright.

-At this time, the OCLC manages about 8,000 books and serves all the county's public libraries (total now eighteen).
-To help its growing operations, the OCLC relocates to a larger space in the county courthouse's basement.
+At this time, the OCLC manages about 8,000 books and serves all the county's public libraries (eighteen, plus four deposit stations).
+To help its growing operations, the OCLC relocates to a larger space in the county courthouse's basement: two rooms, one with an outlet for loading the bookmobile.

 1959 | Ontario passes its Public Libraries Amendment Act 1959, with changes to public library regulations effective January 1960.
 Under the new rules, pre-existing library cooperatives may continue, but counties may form county-level public library systems instead of cooperatives if at least 75% of a county's municipalities favour of a county-level system.